DUTCH-BULBS.COM

 • They bloom earlier and longer

 Short lilies are ideal for borders, rock gardens, patio pots, window boxes, or as edging plants.
+Moreover, in our online store we offer a wide range of lilies, including longiflorum lilies.
 They can also be grown indoors as houseplants if they receive enough light and ventilation.

 The Best Short Lilies for Your Garden